Milton Keynes: Railway

+Roads

-The M1 motorway runs along the east flank of MK and serves it from junctions 13 and 14 within the environs of the MK urban area, and junctions 11a and 15 slightly further away via other connecting roads.
-The A5 road runs right through as a grade separated dual carriageway.
-Other main roads are the A509 to Wellingborough and Kettering, and the A421 and A422, both running west towards Buckingham and east towards Bedford.
+The M1 motorway runs along the east flank of MK and serves it from junctions 13 and 14 within the environs of the city, and junctions 11a and 15 slightly further away via other connecting roads.
+The A5 road, designated as a trunk road, runs right through the west of the city centre, as a grade separated dual carriageway.
+Other main roads are the A509 to Wellingborough and Kettering, and the A421 and A422, both running west towards Buckingham (and Oxford) and east towards Bedford (and Cambridge).
 Additionally, the A4146 runs from (near) junction 14 of the M1 to Leighton Buzzard.
-Proximity to the M1 has led to construction of a number of distribution centres, including Magna Park at the south-eastern flank of Milton Keynes, near Wavendon.
+Proximity to the M1 has led to construction of a number of distribution centres, including Magna Park at the south-eastern flank of Milton Keynes, near Wavendon and M1 J13.

+Buses and coaches

-Many long-distance coaches stop at the Milton Keynes coachway, (beside M1 Junction 14), about 3.3 mi from the centre and 4.3 mi from Milton Keynes Central railway station.
+Many long-distance coaches stop at the Milton Keynes Coachway, (beside M1 Junction 14), about 3.3 mi from the centre and 4.3 mi from Milton Keynes Central railway station.
 There is also a park and ride car park on the site.

-Regional coaches stop at Milton Keynes Central.
+The city is also served by a number of local and regional bus services, run by national operators such as Stagecoach and Arriva, with most regional services stopping at major centres in the city, such as CMK (including Central station), Bletchley, Wolverton and Magna Park.
+The city council also operates an on-demand bus service known as MK Connect, which serves the whole unitary authority area.

+Other

 Milton Keynes is served by (and, via its Redway network, provides part of) routes 6 and 51 on the National Cycle Network.

 The nearest international airport is London Luton and is easily reached by coach.
 Cranfield Airport, an airfield, is 8 mi away.